aaronicsubstances/chartjs-plugin-piechart-outlabels/docs/quickstart.md

 					}]
 				},
 				options: {
-					zoomOutPercentage: 55, // makes chart 55% smaller (50% by default, if the preoprty is undefined)
+					radius: 40, // makes chart 40% smaller (100% by default, so this preoprty has to defined in order to see the labels not clipped off)
 					plugins: {
 						legend: false,
 						outlabels: {